JohnSell620/jMessage/README.md

 ## Overview
-This RESTful API provides a web messaging service (like MSFT Teams) built on the Java EE platform.
+A web messaging application (like MSFT Teams) with React frontend and RESTful API for backend built on the Java EE platform.
 The Jersey library is used to implement the JAX-RS API for RESTful web services.
-Persistence is achieved using the object-relational mapping (ORM) library Hibernate.
-Data is stored in a MySQL database.
-Maven is used for build automation.
-Testing was done using Postman.
+Data stored in MySQL database, persisted using the Hibernate ORM library.
+Maven used for build automation.
+Testing done using Postman.

 ## File Structure
 ```